-Sub-step 1a: Define alternatives to the project activity
+Sub-step 1a: Define alternative scenarios to the proposed CDM project activity

-The following alternative scenarios are available alternatives to the project activity:
+The following alternative scenarios are available alternatives to the project activity (as it has been demonstrated in section B.4):

 - The project activity not undertaken as a CDM project activity. - The construction of a cogeneration plant, fired with the same type and quantity of biomass residues, but with a power generation efficiency which is common practice in the sector.
 This means the installation of less efficient boilers and turbines.
 The plant would not have enough capacity for generating energy in order to cover the power needs of the industrial process and should import a part of energy from the grid.
 As said before, in this case the difference between the power generated by the project plant and the less efficient plant would be generated by other facilities that are connected to the grid and are not under control of the project participants.